eclipse-cdt-cloud/vscode-peripheral-inspector/README.md

 Additionally the following settings can be used to customize the Peripheral Inspector:

 - `peripheral-inspector.saveLayout`- Save layout of peripheral view between sessions (default: `true`)
-- `peripheral-inspector.ignorePeripherals` - List of variable names to ignore.
-They will not show up in the tree view.
+- `peripheral-inspector.ignorePeripherals` - List of peripheral names to ignore.
+They will not show up in the tree view and no values are read from the target system.
 The user can add variables by using the context menu (**Workspace only**) in the tree view, or by setting them manually in the **User** and **Workspace** preferences.